 If you need, fry the tofu in batches, so you only have one layer in the pan as it will otherwise stick together and get messy.
 Flip the tofu chunks regularly so they become evenly crispy on all sides.
 I like to use chopsticks to easily flip and move the tofu bites in the pan.

-The next step is to create the sauce: simply combine tomato puree, olive oil, maple syrup, smoked paprika powder, sriracha and 1/2 tbsp cornstarch with a little water, until you get a thick but runny paste.
+To create the sticky BBQ sauce, simply combine tomato puree, olive oil, maple syrup, smoked paprika powder, sriracha and 1/2 tbsp cornstarch with a little water, until you get a thick but smooth paste.

 Add all the crispy tofu to the pan, reduce the heat to low/medium, and pour in the sauce, covering the tofu.